 Parametric insurance can pay policyholders not only by assessing the entire loss but by determining a few triggers.
 For instance, a policyholder whose property has got damaged by a hurricane can be paid money based on the hurricane's category.
 In addition, such agreements with reservations can be well-encouraged using smart contracts.

 Decentralized storehouses for reserving policies, especially when shared by various agencies, could aid in reducing insurance fraud.
 While this actually may not seem disruptive, enabling insurers to disperse information on a shared database (shared ledger) could impact the insurance landscape and its customer in many positive ways.

 While it's true that law enforcement agencies are coming together to fight criminal activities on the Bitcoin blockchain, they also seem to have realized the benefits Blockchain technology can bring to them in their day-to-day operations.

 The ever-increasing need for high-level security and the persisting requirement for multiple agencies to access huge datasets quickly, make law enforcement one of the ideal areas for Blockchain.
 Penetration may be hard, but sooner or later it will gonna happen.

 Most importantly, law enforcement does not likely accept radical transformations to infrastructure.
-Therefore, blockchain developers who can come up with viable solutions to this new market early may take most market share.
-In a nutshell, the market may be open for everyone now, but don’t perceive it to be receptive to late-comers arriving after those viable solutions are being implemented or already have been.
+Therefore, blockchain developers who can come up with viable solutions to this new market early may take the most market share.
+In a nutshell, the market may be open for everyone now, but don't perceive it to be receptive to late-comers arriving after those viable solutions are being implemented or already have been.